These golden Tofu Fish Balls are excellent served with sweet chili sauce as an appetizer or finger food. Hard to stop at just one.

 - Add carrot, green onion, black sesame seeds, rice flour, and salt.
 Mix until well combined.

-- Heat canola oil in a deep pan.
+- Heat vegetable oil in a deep pan.
 Using two spoons, shape heaping spoonfuls of tofu mixture into balls.
 Drop into hot oil and deep fry until golden brown.
 Remove and drain on paper towels.

 - Serve warm.

 NOTE: This post was updated on June 2nd, 2012 with new pictures.
 No changes were made to the recipe.